 This topic leads me to one of the most frequently asked questions that exist when it comes to owning a chinchilla.

 I have now been raising my chinchilla for the past 5 years and here is what I can tell you on this topic.

-So, what do chinchillas eat?
-Chinchillas have strict diets.
+Chinchillas primarily eat timothy hay and chinchilla formulated pellets.
 Chinchillas need fiber to be present in their diets.
 Chinchillas also need carbohydrates and protein in their diets.
-Fats and sugars need to be at low percentages.
-Chinchilla’s diets will primarily consist of timothy hay, chinchilla pellets, and water.
+Fats and sugars need to be at low percentages and offered seldomly.

 The rest of this post will break down everything you need to know about a chinchilla’s diet, what they need to be eating, what they primarily enjoy eating, and how to avoid any issues.